Pronounced: Py-loric sten-OH-sis

 Pyloric stenosis is rarely present at birth.
 Symptoms generally appear when babies are 3-12 weeks old.
 The most common symptom is forceful, projectile vomiting.
 This is because of the build-up of formula or milk in the stomach that cannot pass into the small intestine.

 The doctor will ask about your baby's symptoms and medical history.
 A physical exam will be done.
 In many babies, an olive-shaped knot caused by the presence of pyloric stenosis can be felt.

 Imaging tests assess the stomach, small intestine, and other structures.
 These may include:

-If your baby is diagnosed with pyloric stenosis, they will be referred to a pediatric surgeon for treatment.
+If your baby is diagnosed with pyloric stenosis, he/she will be referred to a pediatric surgeon for treatment.
 Pyloric stenosis is treated with pyloroplasty (also called a pyloromyotomy), a procedure to relieve blockage.

 Prior to surgery, fluids and electrolytes will be given by IV to correct any dehydration or electrolyte imbalances that are common in babies with pyloric stenosis.
 After the procedure, IV fluids are given until your baby can take all of their normal feedings by mouth.

 Caring for Kids—Canadian Paediatric Society